leandono/newsprint/README.md

 - `-c, --config <path>` path for the configuration file. defaults to `./config.json`
 - `-p, --sprint <path>` path for the sprint file. defaults to `./sprint.json`
 - `-o, --output <path>` path where save the newsletter html. defaults to `./newsletter.html`
-- `-b, --open'` after created, open the newsletter in the browser. false by default
+- `-b, --open` after created, open the newsletter in the browser. false by default
 - `-s, --send` try to send by email the newsletter. `false` by default
 - `-h, --help` output usage information